 - Rebuilds have slowed due to a number of factors, one of which is the introduction of Chinese equipment that is making progress into the industry

 Metals pricing a key external driver: Nonferrous materials such as aluminum, copper, magnesium, titanium, and zinc are the primary materials used in die casting.
 Of these, aluminum castings make up the majority of sales and have been heavily relied upon for their ability to reduce weight, while maintaining rigidity.
 This characteristic has closely linked aluminum die castings to the transportation industry, more specifically the automotive industry, which makes up more than 50 percent of the customer base.
 Lenders should be aware that fluctuations in raw material pricing can impact margins of portfolio companies.
-In the wake of the March 2018 tariff levied by the Trump administration of 10 percent on all aluminum imports, raw materials pricing will be impacted for manufacturers utilizing imported aluminum as a primary metal.
+In the wake of the March 2018 tariff levied by the Trump administration of 10 percent on all aluminum imports, raw materials pricing has been impacted for manufacturers utilizing aluminum as a primary metal.

-Current market for die casting equipment is stable: Industry participants report that there is currently a healthy balance of supply and demand of die casting equipment in the secondary marketplace.
+Current market for die casting equipment is good: Industry participants report that there is currently a healthy balance of supply and demand of die casting equipment in the secondary marketplace.
 Late model machines are selling well, particularly those with shot end and control advancements.
 Certain manufacturers, such as BuhlerPrince, are particularly desirable because used machines are not readily available and new machines are subject to long lead times.
 Older machines and machines in poorer condition are not as marketable.
 The most popular size machines are between 400- and 800-ton capacity.
 Machines with larger than 1,200-ton capacity require a longer market period due to a more limited user base.
-Lenders should discuss appropriate liquidation time frames with appraisers for these sizes of machines.
+Lenders should discuss appropriate liquidation timeframes with appraisers for these sizes of machines.

 The current market for die cast machines is for late model or new equipment.
 Most buyers are currently looking for machines that are less than 10 years old.
-If the equipment is 15 years or older, the machinery is perceived as needing a rebuild.
+If the equipment is 15 years or older, the machinery is looked at as needing a rebuild.
 In these cases, users will take into account the cost of rebuild and compare that to the cost of a new machine.

+Rebuilds may add value: Because of their significant investment, die casting machines are often rebuilt to prolong life and improve performance.
+Machines that have undergone significant rebuilds will garner higher values of significance as long as those rebuilds are complete and enhance production levels.
+Who conducted the rebuild also makes a difference.
+If the work was completed by the original equipment manufacturer or other reputable firm, such as Die Cast Press Mfg Co.
+Inc., the value added will be much greater.
 In comparison, in-house rebuilds are less valuable due to the inability of a buyer to know the “quality” of the rebuild.
 Control upgrades (such as shot monitoring or machine controls) add value to machines but only a small portion in relation to their costs.
-While control upgrades do increase the operability of older die cast machines, they are still older machines as a core and therefore need to have upgraded controls to continue operation at a competitive level.
+While the controls do increase the operability of the older die cast machines, they are still older machines as a core and therefore need to have upgraded controls to continue operation at a competitive level.
 Appraisers should inquire about these types of improvements to ensure valuations reflect these investments.

-It is important to note that, although rebuilds can add significant value to die cast machines, currently the industry has moved away from performing rebuilds.
+It is important to note that, although rebuilds can add significant value to the die cast machines, currently the industry has moved away from performing rebuilds.
 This is partially due to the introduction of Chinese equipment into the marketplace.
-As Chinese equipment gains popularity, users have moved to purchase new Chinese machines versus rebuilding their older equipment.
+As the Chinese equipment gains popularity, users have moved to purchasing new Chinese machines versus rebuilding their older equipment.
 In certain instances the cost to rebuild an existing machine would approach the cost of a new Chinese machine.

 Consolidation in industry:The die cast industry has experienced consolidation over the past several years.
 Industry consolidation is expected to continue as key players continue to diversify and expand their market presence.
 As these consolidations continue, there is a possibility that the market for die casting equipment could be affected.
 It is important for lenders to continue to monitor this industry as further consolidations occur.